yohaann196/yohaann196/README.md

 ---

-*Most of my projects focus on learning and experimentation rather than large-scale production.
-I am actively improving my skills and migrating more work to GitHub over time.*
+*I am migrating more work to GitHub over time.*